 This is the official documentation of the OpenSky Network’s live API.
 The API lets you retrieve live airspace information for research and non-commerical purposes.
 See our terms and conditions for more details on the data license model.
-If you want to retrieve live flight information for commercial purposes, use the Mashape API.
+If you want to retrieve live flight information for commercial purposes, please contact us.

 Information is provided in the form of State Vectors (see below).
 The following paragraphs will help you understand how we represent an aircraft’s state and how to use it.
 There is also a little more specific documentation available for our REST API.
 We provide a Python language binding and a Java language binding for the REST API.

 Airplanes seen by the OpenSky Network are associated with flight state information derived from ADS-B and Mode S messages.
 The state of an aircraft is a summary of all tracking information (mainly position, velocity, and identity) at a certain point in time.
 These states of aircraft can be retrieved as state vectors in the form of a JSON object.

 In ADS-B, each aircraft (actually each transponder) is identified with a unique address, the ICAO 24-bit address.
 Usually this address is displayed in its 6-character hex representation (e.g.